Feinberg Forecast: Scott’s Final Projections for the 95th Oscar Nominations

 1. Top Gun: Maverick (Eddie Hamilton)

-2. Avatar: The Way of Water (David Brenner, James Cameron, John Refoua & Stephen E. Rivkin)
+2. Avatar: The Way of Water (David Brenner, James Cameron, John Refoua and Stephen E. Rivkin)

 4. Everything Everywhere All at Once (Paul Rogers)